 Snapshots may also be downloaded and uploaded from the same GUI page.
 The only supported format is .tar.gz.
-Filename doesn't matter is case of upload, but for usability the default file name in case of download is: sbc-backup-sbc-backup-cate-csbc version-csnapshot name.tar.gz
+Filename doesn't matter is case of upload, but for usability the default file name in case of download is: sbc-backup-sbc-backup-same.tar.gz